PrefectHQ/prefect/docs/tutorial/flows.md

 ## Retries

-So far our script works, but in the future unexpected errors may occur; for example the GitHub API may be temporarily unavailable or rate limited.
+So far our script works, but in the future unexpected errors may occur.
+For example the GitHub API may be temporarily unavailable or rate limited.
 [Retries](/concepts/flows/#flow-settings) help make our flow more resilient.
 Let's add retry functionality to our example above: